AusafMo/ScrapySpotifyDownloader/README.md

 only gud thing bout this,
-1. spin up collab, install all the requirements.txt dependencies `pip install -r requirements.txt`
+1. spin up collab, install all the requirements.txt dependencies `pip install -r requirements.txt` or `! pip install {packagename}` one by one.
 2. copy colab.py
 3. shit+enter
 4. get the gradio interface, enter PLAYLIST URL.

-Takes 3-5 mins to generate zips for: [SamplePlaylist](https://open.spotify.com/playlist/4HC6d7aRLc34knclyf1aXx?si=abc3b81457be4523)
+Takes 2-4 mins to generate zips for: [SamplePlaylist](https://open.spotify.com/playlist/4HC6d7aRLc34knclyf1aXx?si=abc3b81457be4523)

 Note: to run locally install ffmpeg and set enviornment variable to the path.